 (f) Use Equation 12.4 to calculate the average isokinetic ratio for both TPN10 and SPN10.
 Use the corresponding values for the isokinetic nozzle inner diameters for TPN10 and SPN10 sampling.
 Use the data of the average normalised tunnel flow (NQ) and the average normalised sample flows (NQTPN10 and NQSPN10) in the Time-Based file.
 Report the calculated values as specified in Table 13.6. in paragraph 13.4.;

-(g) If the sampling flow or the isokinetic requirements set out in this paragraph are not met, the test is invalid;
+(g) If the sampling flow or the isokinetic requirements set out in this paragraph are not met, the test shall be invalid;

 (h) The PN sampling devices shall operate continuously during the brake emissions measurement section.
 This includes also the cooling sections between the individual trips of the WLTP-Brake cycle where the PN sampling flow shall not be paused or bypass the main sampling line.
 The PN sampling devices shall operate until the post-test background verification is completed.